gramland/devops-culture/accelerate/Architecture/readme.md

 # Architecture capabilities

 ## Impactful architecture key capabilities
-The 2 architecture key capabilities are more impactful:
+The 2 architecture key capabilities more impactful are:

 * Use a loosely coupled architecture
 * Architect for empowered teams